lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 # Performance

 * To ensure good performance we normally want a model that gives us a low generalization error.

-If we weren't sure of the right prediction function to use then we could try 1,000 different prediction functions.
-Then we could use the one that gives us the lowest error on the test data.
-But you have to be careful.
-Selecting a model in this way is like a further stage of training where you are using the test data in the training.[^trainingtest] So when this is done, the data used for this is not known as test data, it is known as *validation data*.
-And the associated error is the *validation error*.
-Using the validation error for model selection is a standard machine learning technique, but it can be misleading about the final generalization error.
-Almost all machine learning practitioners know not to use the test data in your training procedure, but sometimes people forget that when validation data is used for model selection that validation error cannot be used as an unbiased estimate of the generalization performance.
+* If we weren't sure of the right prediction function to use then we could try 1,000 different prediction functions.

+* We could use the one that gives us the lowest error on the test data.

+* But you have to be careful.

+# Validation and Model Selection

+* Selecting a model in this way is like a further stage of training where you are using the test data in the training.[^trainingtest]

+* It is known as *validation*.

+* The error is known as *validation error*.

+*  Using the validation error for model selection is a standard machine learning technique.

+# Difficult Trap

+* All machine learning practitioners should know not to use the test data in your training procedure.

+* But because validation data is used for model selection, it is not an unbiased estimate of the generalization performance.

 [^trainingtest]: Using the test data in your training procedure is a major error in any machine learning procedure.
 It is extremely dangerous as it gives a misleading assessment of the model performance.
 The [Baidu ImageNet scandal](http://inverseprobability.com/2015/06/04/baidu-on-imagenet) was an example of a team competing in the ImageNet challenge which did this.
 The team had announced via the publication pre-print server Arxiv that they had a world-leading performance on the ImageNet challenge.
 This was reported in the mainstream media.
 Two weeks later the challenge organizers revealed that the team had created multiple accounts for checking their test performance more times than was permitted by the challenge rules.
 This was then reported as "AI's first doping scandal".
 The team lead was fired by Baidu.